pranavrajs/ai-agents-slides/slides.md

 - Built using RubyLLM
 - Multi-Agent Orchestration
-- Seamless Handoffs
+  - Peer to Peer with seamless handoffs
+  - Agent as a tool pattern
-- Managed Tool Calling
+- Supports Tool Calling
 - Supports Structured Output
-- Shared Context
+- Allows for a shared context
-- Thread-Safe Architecture
+- Thread-Safe (_Almost_)
 - Provider Agnostic

 </v-clicks>